 In making its annual grants, the Board of Trustees is guided by established criteria described in the following guidelines.
-Grant applications that do not conform to these guidelines will be rejected.

 Grants are made to nonprofit, tax-exempt organizations only.
 To be eligible, an organization must have received a determination letter from the Internal Revenue Service indicating that it is an organization described in Section 501(c)(3) of the Internal Revenue Code and is not a private foundation within the meaning of Section 509(a) of the Code.
 Grants are usually not made to individuals.
 NO GRANTS ARE AWARDED FOR BASIC OPERATING EXPENSES, ENDOWMENTS, SCHOLARSHIPS, OR CAPITAL EQUIPMENT AND PROJECTS.